Opposition to World War II: Public opinion in British Colonies and Empire

 A few nationalist movements in colonial countries would take no part in the conflict, which they saw as one of the colonialists' making.
 This was perhaps strongest in India, where some nationalists went beyond opposition to the war to form the Indian National Army and fight alongside Japanese forces.
 Opposition was also seen among the Ceylonese garrison on the Cocos Islands which mutinied, in part due to the influence of the Trotskyist Lanka Sama Samaja Party.

 Late war sentiments

 At the Yalta Conference in February 1945 the Allies agreed that only unconditional surrender would be accepted from the Axis powers.
 This reduced the options open to those who opposed a continuation of the war.
 This was particularly true for the Japanese who sought to negotiate a conditional surrender with the Allies in 1945.

 Post war attitudes

 The post war view in Allied nations was that it was necessary and noble, with it being referred to informally as the 'good war' or Great Patriotic War.
 Within the defeated former Axis powers the war has been represented as a national shame leading to Japanese pacifism and German subdued nationalism.
-In the less significant Axis counties of Italy, France and Hungary the war is viewed negatively and the extent to which they were victims or perpetrators of the war is debated.
+In the less significant Axis countries of Italy and Hungary, the war is viewed negatively and the extent to which they were victims or perpetrators of the war is debated.